 What is an Equipment Loan?Let’s say you need to obtain a piece of machinery for your business, such as a commercial oven or computer server.
-If you don’t have the cash on hand, or don’t want to use the money that’s in your bank account for other costs, you can apply for an equipment loan.
-This type of financing is specifically designed for purchasing business equipment, and can’t be used for other expenses.
+If you don’t have cash on hand, or don’t want to use the money that’s in your bank account for other costs, you can apply for an equipment loan.
+This type of financing is specifically designed for purchasing equipment and can’t be used for other expenses.
 With equipment loans, you can use the asset purchased as collateral, similar to how a car loan works.
 Equipment loans have several benefits:

 - Interest rates are often reasonable due to collateral.